What's New!

 his apotheosis (deification).

-Colosseo: (left) detail of one the numbered entrances; (right)
+Colosseo: (left) detail of one the numbered entrances (this practice can be seen also at the Arena of Verona); (right)

 small pillars which were part of the machinery used for moving the "velarium"

-Titus had just become the new emperor when a disastrous eruption of Vesuvius hit the
+Titus had just become the new emperor when a disastrous eruption of Mount Vesuvius hit the

 rich towns at its foot: Pompeii was entirely covered by the ashes thrown out by the volcano, while Herculaneum disappeared

 under a stream of lava and mud.
-The emperor took immediate action to help the survivors and because of this
+He took immediate action to help the survivors and because of this

 and of his similar behaviour during a pestilence which hit Rome, he became so well-liked